AnslowCo304/Js-Intro/prompting-js-variables.md

 PROMPT: Now ask Gemini to give you three examples of JavaScript string variables that are declared (created) using the keyword `const`.
 Tell Gemini to write the variable names in camel case.
 Write the answer Gemini gives you below.

+		I refuse to use AI for anything at all, so I will not do this part how you want me to.
+	If you could come up with an alternative option, I will gladly complete it in a heartbeat.

 ```javascript
 // Write the example code Gemini gives you inside this code block